 - Regular toothbrushing can help, as can clinically-tested and proven dental treats and diets.

 The video below demonstrates how to gradually get your cat used to brushing.
 Even if they don't tolerate a toothbrush, getting the toothpaste (its enzymes) on as many teeth as possible with your finger helps break down the plaque.

 If your cat already has significant inflammation of their gums or plaque and tartar on their teeth

-After all, it can be quite painful to start brushing your cat’s teeth when their gums are already inflamed, and no amount of tooth brushing or dental treats are going to remove plaque/tartar that’s already taken hold.
+After all, it can be quite painful to start brushing your cat’s teeth when their gums are already inflamed, and no amount of tooth brushing or dental treats is going to remove plaque/tartar that’s already taken hold.

 Please note that dental cleanings done without anesthesia aren’t very effective and can be dangerous.